 Psychological match events

-The way a match unfolds can impact the behavior of the players beyond the instructions laid out by the coach.
-Such psychological events can have big impact on a specific match, but they do not by themselves affect the team spirit or confidence of future matches
+The way a match unfolds can impact the behaviour of the players beyond the instructions laid out by the coach.
+Such psychological events can have big impact on a specific match, but they do not by themselves affect the team spirit or confidence of future matches.

-A team that gains a lead of two goals in a match will automatically start to lose their attacking momentum and will focus more on defense.
-This effect will further increase as the lead is extended; each goal increase in the goal difference decreases attack by 9% and increases defense by 7.5%.
+A team that gains a lead of two goals in a match will automatically start to lose its attacking momentum and to focus more on defence.
+This effect will further increase as the lead is extended: each goal increase in the goal difference decreases attack by 9% and increases defence by 7.5%.
 Each goal reduction in the goal difference reverses the previous effect.
 There is an upper limit of a goal difference of 8, after which the team’s ratings will stop changing.

-In some situations teams are able to withstand this psychological effect.
+In some situations, teams are able to withstand this psychological effect.
 If the team has been given “Match of the Season” instructions, they won’t back down even when in a large lead.
 The same goes if the team plays a final in the National Cup, the World Cup or the Hattrick Masters and on the last series round of the season.